<?php

 $stringLength = strlen( $unicodeString );

-$charPosition = 0; $charPosition < $stringLength; $charPosition++ )
+for( $charPosition = 0; $charPosition < $stringLength; $charPosition++ )

 {